 - Also, use social media to build trust and loyalty, and allow your audience to become brand ambassadors.

 Don’t spend all your time selling.
 Instead, let the public get a sense of who you are so they can identify with you and build a connection with you.

-Author: Joe Peters
+Contributor: Joe Peters

 A Baltimore-based freelance writer and an ultimate techie.
 When he is not working his magic as a marketing consultant, this incurable tech junkie devours the news on the latest gadgets and binge-watches his favorite TV shows.